tanay1337/toimer/README.md

   -s, seconds               Sets a timer for n seconds -m, minutes               Sets a timer for n minutes -h, hours                 Sets a timer for n hours

+KEYPRESSES:
+  p                         Pauses and resumes a timer r                         Pauses and resumes a timer
 ```

 ## LICENSE